 How Does This Ruling Change Things?

-If you Google the new sales tax ruling to try figuring out what the heck you’re supposed to do now, you’re probably going to run into some version of the phrase, “This levels the playing field for brick-and-mortars”.
+If you Google the new sales tax ruling to try figuring out what the heck you’re supposed to do now, you’re probably going to run into some version of the phrase, “This levels the playing field for brick-and-mortars.”
 That was one of the lynchpin arguments in the ruling: under the Quill law, let’s say a customer lived in Texas, which charges a sales tax.
-That customer could choose between shopping at a brick-and-mortar and paying the tax, or shopping online at a business with no nexus (but maybe some exes) in Texas.
+That customer could choose between shopping at a brick-and-mortar and paying the tax, or shopping online at a business with no nexus in Texas.

 So ecommerce stores have been viewed as having an unfair price advantage, outcompeting brick-and-mortars that have to charge a sales tax every time.
-That’s such a serious oversimplification of why someone would choose an ecommerce store over a brick-and-mortar that it borders on apples-to-much-more-convenient-oranges, but the bottom line is, someone wasn’t paying state sales taxes and the new ruling rectifies that.
+That’s such an oversimplification of why someone would choose an ecommerce store over a brick-and-mortar that it borders on apples-to-more-convenient-oranges, but the bottom line is that someone wasn’t paying state sales taxes, and the new ruling rectifies that.